appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 #### `APPSMITH__OAUTH2_GITHUB_CLIENT_ID`

 <dd>
     This variable represents the GitHub OAuth 2.0 Client ID used for authenticating users via GitHub.
 It's a public identifier for your application.
-Obtain your GitHub OAuth 2.0 Client ID by registering your Appsmith instance as a GitHub OAuth application and set it as the variable's value.
+Obtain your GitHub OAuth 2.0 Client ID by registering your Appsmith instance as a GitHub OAuth application and setting it as the variable's value.
 </dd>